pivotal-cf/pcf-release-notes/p1-v1.1/console_ki.html.md

+---
-# Pivotal Dev Console v.1.1.0.0 Known Issues
+title: Pivotal Dev Console v.1.1.0.0 Known Issues
+---

-- There are a handful of bugs related to using Dev Console with the Admin user created by Ops Manager.
-It is recommended that users create a new user, with admin privileges, using the cf command line tools, and login to Dev Console using that user.
+- There are several bugs related to using Dev Console with the Admin user that Ops Manager creates.
+Pivotal recommends that users create a new user with admin privileges, using the cf command line tools, and login to Dev Console using that user.

-- The 'system' org is reserved for the Developer Console.
-Spaces cannot be created in the ‘system’ org.
+- The `system` org is reserved for the Developer Console.
+Spaces cannot be created in the `system` org.

-- cf cli v6.0.1, included with the Developer Console in PCF v1.1, has a bug that will prevent Windows users from pushing archived apps like zips, jars, wars, etc. v6.0.2 has the fix and can be downloaded from here: https://console.run.pivotal.io/tools
+- cf cli v6.0.1, included with the Developer Console in PCF v1.1, has a bug that prevents Windows users from pushing archived apps like zips, jars, wars, etc. v6.0.2 has the fix.
+You can download it here: [https://console.run.pivotal.io/tools](https://console.run.pivotal.io/tools).

-- If you are upgrading from Ops Manager 1.0.0.1 to Ops Manager 1.1.0.0 you will not be able to upgrade the Dev Console without following these steps:
+- If you are upgrading from Ops Manager 1.0.0.1 to Ops Manager 1.1.0.0, follow these steps to upgrade the Developer Console:

-1. Login to the Ops Manager virtual machine using SSH.
-The username is 'tempest' - you set the password during the .ova deployment into vCenter.
+    1. Login to the Ops Manager VM using SSH.
+The username is `tempest`.
+You set the password during the .ova deployment into vCenter.

-1. Replace the file /var/tempest/app_metadata/console.yml with the contents below.
-Restart the VM and click Apply Changes.
+    1. Replace `/var/tempest/app_metadata/console.yml` with the contents below.
+    1. Restart the VM.
+    1. In Ops Manager, click **Apply Changes**.

 ```yaml